sumotoy/IntMatrixDisp/README.md

         gnd         -> [|_____|] <- display 7

 Check the .h file for more documentation and don't forget to download the datasheet of your matrix display before all!
+Note for Teensy3 users.
+All those displays works only at 5V so you will need a unidirectional level converter (I'm using only 3 wires for the GPIO).

+What is working?

+Tested all displays with Arduino and Teensy3 with the MCP23s17 chip using HAEN (was on the same line of another MCP23s8 that was using HAEN and both worked perfect).
+Tested a 74HC138 for addressing 8 displays with a single GPIO and worked.

+To Do?!?
+I need to fix the I2C that it's working but I don't want to include all the time inside library.
+Separate the low level calls to gpio to use just one library for all gpio chips without multiple includes.
+Add more addressing chips for more addressable units.
+Lots of optimizations